 Opt for baby wet wipes for sensitive skin – If using wipes, use fragrance-free and alcohol-free baby wipes.
 Check they do not contain alcohol or other unnecessary ingredients.
 WaterWipes are the world’s purest baby wipes and provide gentle but effective cleansing for your baby or toddler’s skin.

-Speak to your GP about topical treatment – For most children, gentle moisturiser is all that is needed, however, if the symptoms of baby psoriasis persist then your GP can prescribe topical treatments.
+Speak to your GP about topical treatment – For most children, gentle moisturisers is all that is needed, however, if the symptoms of baby psoriasis persist then your GP can prescribe topical treatments.

-Consult a dermatologist – If topical treatments do not work, your doctor may refer you to a dermatologist who can offer therapies like ultraviolet light or oral medications.
+Consult a dermatologist – If topical treatments do not work, your GP may refer you to a dermatologist who can offer therapies like ultraviolet light or oral medications.